 38. Tsundoku (Japanese)

 That’s a bookworm’s favorite which describes the act of buying lots of books and never getting round to reading them.
-It’s a universal human activity, but it’s nice of Japanese to come up with a word that that precisely describes it.
+It’s a universal human activity, but it’s nice of the Japanese to come up with a word that that precisely describes it.
 It literally means “reading pile” and dates back to the Meiji era (1868–1912).

 39. Boketto (Japanese)

-It’s another poetic Japanese word which is hard to translate.
+It’s another poetic Japanese word that is hard to translate.
 It describes the idea of starting at the sky without a thought.
 When you stare vacantly into the sky, giving no thought to time, life, history, or anything else for that matter – you’re experiencing boketto.

 40. Szept (Polish)